elucidata/storefront/ReadMe.md

 A **Storefront** is a Facade in that encapsulates a Clerk and a Store.

 - **Clerks** are responsible for dispatching actions and handling any async (api) operations before sending to the dispatcher.
-- **Stores** handle the clerk actions, manage and provide access to the internal data structure(s), and sends notifications when said data has changed.
+- **Stores** handle the clerk actions, manage and provide access to the internal data structure(s), and send notifications when said data has changed.
 - **Facades** return the consumer's API of the Clerk and Stores, hiding any internals.